 However, we now know that contact and immersion don’t consistently result in students developing the capacity to bridge cultural differences.
 Our why needs to be broader, and just as relevant at home as abroad.

 The term VUCA—which stands for volatility, uncertainty, complexity, and ambiguity—was coined by the U.S. Army War College in the 1980s, and has since gained much wider usage and popularity because of how accurately it describes the current state of the world.
 Developing our intercultural competence can obviously help us navigate diversity better.
 But it can also help us thrive—as individuals and collectively—in this VUCA world.
 Why?
 Because, as mentioned earlier, developing intercultural competence involves developing a more complex mindset around cultural differences and similarities.
 We’re learning to handle more complexity—to not see things in such binary, polarized, either/or ways, but to think more creatively and come up with both/and solutions.
 These kinds of skills can not only help graduates navigate different perspectives, but harness those differences to come up with more innovative solutions and address problems that we can’t even anticipate yet.
 Today’s students need to know how to work together across their differences, using diverse perspectives and experiences to produce solutions no one could imagine on their own.
-(For further discussion of this topic, see “Preparing Interculturally-Competent Students for a VUCA World.”
+(For further discussion of this topic, see “Preparing Interculturally-Competent Students for a VUCA World.”)

 Our why needs to focus on building all students’ capacity to work collaboratively to meet the needs of our complex, pluralistic world.
 As Daryl Smith writes in her 2020 book Diversity’s Promise for Higher Education, “Higher education must play a critical role if we are to achieve the promise of our democracy: developing a pluralistic society that works.
 Although few of us have lived or worked in such a setting, this is one of the foremost challenges of our day” (p. vii).

->>> Start with Faculty & Staff to Impact ALL Students
+WHO: Students (especially study abroad participants) >>> Start with Faculty & Staff to Impact ALL Students

 Achieving this goal will require another paradigm shift, this one around the who.
 Traditionally, higher education institutions have focused on developing the intercultural competence of students—primarily those from our home country who select to go abroad (less so those students studying abroad on our campuses, at least in the U.S.).